 - Online courses available

-- Fully accredited by the Association of Theological Schools (ATS).
-Pending Western Association of Schools and Colleges (WASC) accreditation.
+- Fully accredited by the Association of Theological Schools (ATS) and the Western Association of Schools and Colleges (WASC).

 A Master of Arts in Community Leadership and Transformation will equip graduates practically, personally and theologically to provide effective leadership in urban areas in North American and global contexts.
 Graduates will be prepared to lead congregations and faith-based community benefit organizations in today’s complex urban environments.

 Valerie Rempel, Ph.D.

 Mark Baker, Ph.D.